arj03/ssb-browser-core/README.md

 ### privateMessages

-A boolean (default: true) to indicate if private messages are to be stored during sync.
+Check and store private messages during sync.
+Default is true.

-By specifying this, only a subset of messages for feeds are potentially stored.
+By specifying this to false, only a subset of messages for feeds are potentially stored.
 This means it will not be possible to sync these feeds to other nodes.

 ### syncOnlyFeedsFollowing

 When set, sync will only synchronize feeds you are directly following instead of all known feeds.
-Default to false.
+Default is false.

 ## db